New Writtle Street Stadium: Origins

-The stadium was constructed on spare land on the north side of New Writtle Street c.1922.
+The stadium was constructed on spare land on the north side of New Writtle Street in 1922.

 Football

-Chelmsford moved into New Writtle Street in 1922.
+Chelmsford moved into New Writtle Street in 1925, playing their inaugural game against West Ham United reserves on 7 February 1925.

 The football club continued to play at the New Writtle Street ground following the formation of Chelmsford City as a professional entity, which the club purchased in 1939.
 During the early parts of World War II the ground was shared by Southend United, before it became a barrage balloon site in 1942.
 The record attendance of 16,807 was set for a local derby with Colchester United on 10 September 1949.
 Floodlights were installed in 1960 and several plans were made to increase facilities at the ground, including installing a swimming pool and building office blocks or a hotel, but none came to fruition.
 The club's first floodlit game was against Wisbech Town on 21 September 1960, with the official opening coming in a friendly against Norwich City on 3 October 1960.
+During the 1963–64 season, the club declared the capacity of New Writtle Street to be 25,000, after investing over £40,000 into the stadium during the previous four years.

-In 1997, the site was sold to developers and the club had to move out of Chelmsford.
+In 1997, the site was sold to developers and the club had to move out of Chelmsford, initially moving to Maldon Town's Wallace Binder Ground, before moving to Billericay Town's New Lodge in January 1998.
+The club returned back to Chelmsford in January 2006, taking up tenancy at the Melbourne Stadium.
+Chelmsford's latest game at New Writtle Street was a 2–0 win against Clevedon Town on 16 August 1997.
 A housing estate now occupies the site.